 If another user already updated the stake pool balance for the current epoch, we see a different output.

 If no one updates the stake pool in the current epoch, the deposit and withdraw instructions will fail.
 The update instruction is permissionless, so any user can run it before depositing or withdrawing.
+As a convenience, the CLI attempts to update before running any instruction on the stake pool.

 Whenever the user wants to recover SOL plus accrued rewards, they can provide their staking derivative SPL tokens in exchange for an activated stake account.